 As with digital technology today, the introduction of colour slides in those early days again required new skills to be learned.
 To see images displayed on a large screen was a big step forward.
 Slide competitions were then introduced.
-This was followed by SLR camera which really opened up photography: interchangeable lenses; zoom lenses; auto-focus; macro; wide-angle etc. Isn't it amazing how photographers take on board dramatic changes and just adapt and perfect.
+This was followed by SLR cameras which really opened up photography: interchangeable lenses; zoom lenses; auto-focus; macro; wide-angle etc. Isn't it amazing how photographers take on board dramatic changes and just adapt and perfect.

 Fifty-nine years on and the club is in fine heart with over 25 members, men and women from all walks of life.
 The introduction of digital technology has brought new enthusiasm to photography and the general public are keen to learn digital.
 Oban Photographic Club caters for a wide range of subjects.
 If you are prepared to look and listen you will learn what makes a good image – colour, composition, contrast, subject, sharpness etc. and be able to fine-tune your skills.
 We have visiting professional photographers as guest speakers and judges.